FahadAlshehrii/DevOps_FastAPI_Pipeline/README.md

 ### 3. Continuous Deployment (GitHub Actions)

-After the image is built, the pipeline SSHs into the Azure VM, authenticates using injected secrets, and deploys the new container with no manual intervention needed:
+After the image is built, the pipeline securely SSHs into the Azure VM, authenticates using injected secrets, and deploys the new container with no manual intervention needed.
+Notice the conditional logic that automatically installs Docker and Azure CLI if the server is blank:

 ```yaml
       - name: Deploy to VM via SSH